The Story of the Kelly Gang: Restoration

-The film was considered lost until 1976, when five short segments totalling a few seconds of running time were found.
-In 1978 another 64 metres of the film was discovered in a collection belonging to a former film exhibitor.
+The film was considered completely lost until 1976, when five short segments totalling a few seconds of running time were found.
+In 1978, another 64 metres of the film was discovered in a collection belonging to a former film exhibitor.
 In 1980, further footage was found at a rubbish dump.
 The longest surviving single sequence, the scene at Younghusband's station, was found in the UK in 2006.
 In November 2006, the National Film and Sound Archive released a new digital restoration which incorporated the new material and recreated some scenes based on existing still photographs.

 The restoration is now 17 minutes long and includes the key scene of Kelly's last stand and capture.

 In popular culture

 In director Warwick Thornton's 2017 film Sweet Country, a "travelling picture show" in 1920s Northern Territory shows The Story of the Kelly Gang to residents of an outback town, who cheer for the bushranger.
 The film's protagonist, an Aboriginal outlaw, is also named Kelly, but vilified and hunted by the same townspeople.
 According to The Australian, Thornton, an Aboriginal, "has little time" for depictions of Ned Kelly as a larrikin folk hero and Irish victim of British colonisation.
 "When there was a raiding party," said Thornton, "and a massacre happened, the Scottish, the Irish and the British were all shooting us.
 It doesn’t equate for me".